miykael/fmriflows/README.md

  - `ref_timepoint`: Reference timepoint for slicetime correction, in milliseconds
  - `res_func`: Isometric resample resolution for after image coregistration
  - `filters_spatial`: List of spatial filters to apply.
 Use `LP` for lowpass, `HP` for highpass and `BP` for bandpass spatial filtering.
 For example [[`LP`, 6.0], [`HP`, 2.0]] will run the analysis once with a spatial lowpass filter of FWHM=6mm and once with a spatial highpass filter of FWHM=2mm.
  - `filters_temporal`: List of temporal filters to apply.
 First element will define lowpass, second highpass cutoff.
-Use `None` to not use given filter.
-For example `[[5.0, 100.0], [5.0, 100.0]]` will run the analysis once with a temporal lowpass filter of 5Hz and highpass filter of 100Hz, and once with a temporal filter of only a highpass filter of 100Hz.,
+Use `null` to not use given filter.
+For example `[[5.0, 100.0], [null, 100.0]]` will run the analysis once with a temporal lowpass filter of 5Hz and highpass filter of 100Hz, and once with a temporal filter of only a highpass filter of 100Hz.,
  - `n_compcor_confounds`: Number of anatomical and functional CompCor componenets to compute.
 Defautl is 5.
  - `outlier_thresholds`: Thresholds used to performe outlier detection on FD, DVARS, TV, GM, WM and CSF.
 Use `None` if parameter shouldn't be used for outlier detection.
  - `n_independent_components`: Number of ICA components that should be estimaed.
 Default is 10.